-Lifeworks is keen to involve young volunteers across all of our community projects – you might have a skill you want to share; be a brilliant surfer, DJ or footballer.
+Lifeworks is keen to involve disabled and non-disabled young volunteers across all of our community projects – you might have a skill you want to share; be a brilliant surfer, DJ or footballer.
 You might have skills you want to learn; how to enable; plan and participate.
 Your starting point might be you want to gain work experience and improve your CV – but we hope once you’ve come on board you’ll gain a whole heap more through involvement.

 “This is our chance to take the next step” (Lifeworks Young Volunteer, Summer 2017)

 - EXTRAORDINARY YOUNG PEOPLE (EYP) 2018 – 2021

 Is being designed and developed in partnership with learning disabled young people, joining the process through their participation in Lifeworks Young Volunteers programme.